 If you will only use the account occasionally, one with no monthly fee may be cheaper, even if the costs per transaction are higher

 You can apply online, and some accounts will be opened as soon as you are accepted.
 You have to wait a few days to receive your new card.

-You could still be accepted for a prepaid account if you have bad credit because providers do not run a credit check when you apply.
-This includes if you have previously missed repayments when you have borrowed money or even been declared bankrupt.
+Yes, you could still be accepted for a prepaid account.
+Providers do not run a credit check when you apply.
+This includes if you have previously missed repayments or even been declared bankrupt.

 However, you need to prove your identity and have a permanent address.
 The provider may have other requirements like a minimum age and residence in the UK, so check this before you apply.

 Mostly likely yes.
 Prepaid cards do not usually affect your credit record because they do not let you borrow money.